Kenneth A. Hersh

 Hersh revealed her story in her book to dispel myths about depression and to open the conversation about mental health.
 "Despite medical advances," Julie says, "too many people don't understand how to protect their brains from mental illness.
 Sleep, exercise, nutrition, stress management and social support systems are as critical to brain health as not smoking is to lung health."
 Often mental illness is left undetected or untreated, leaving millions to needlessly suffer.
 Hersh believes early intervention and good brain health habits can save lives.
 Her Struck by Living blog is featured on the Psychology Today website.
 Recently, Julie and her son Daniel were featured in a story for the Mental Health Channel.
 In addtion, Julie and Ken were featured on Healthination.com's True Champions series.

 After earning her BBA at the University of Notre Dame, Hersh worked in high-tech product development and marketing/sales in Silicon Valley.
 She "retired" from a lucrative sales management position after the birth of her first child.
 A long-time member of the Cooper Center, Hersh ran her first marathon at age 48.
-Julie is a board member of the University of Texas Southwestern Medical Foundation, a member of the Undergraduate Advisory Experience Council at the University of Notre Dame, participant on the International Society of ECT and Neurostimulation Patient Advisory Council, and on the advisory board for the Depression and Mood Management Research and Clinical Center at University of Texas Southwestern Medical Center.
+Julie is a board member of the University of Texas Southwestern Medical Foundation, a member of the Undergraduate Advisory Experience Council at the University of Notre Dame, participant on the International Society of ECT and Neurostimulation Patient Advisory Council, and on the advisory board for the Center for Depression Research and Clinical Care at UT Southwestern.
 A longtime supporter of the arts, Hersh is also the current Board Chairwoman for the Dallas Theater Center and a supporter of the Dallas Museum of Art.
 She lives with her family in Dallas, Texas.